elastic/kibana/x-pack/plugins/ml/readme.md

 ## Requirements

-To use machine learning features, you must have Platinum or Enterprise license or a free 14-day trial.
-File Data Visualizer requires Basic license.
+To use machine learning features, you must have a Platinum or Enterprise license or a free 14-day trial.
+File Data Visualizer requires a Basic license.

 ## Setup local environment